California Symphony: 1986–2013

+The orchestra was renamed the California Symphony in 1988 to indicate that the organization’s operations were not limited to the Diablo Valley.

-In 1997, the orchestra made its recording debut on the CD, Lou Harrison: A Portrait, conducted by Barry Jekowsky, and featuring the music of California composer Lou Harrison, with Grammy Award-winning vocalist Al Jarreau as the soloist in Harrison's Symphony No. 4.
+In 1997, the orchestra released its recording debut, the album Lou Harrison: A Portrait, conducted by Barry Jekowsky, and featuring the music of California composer Lou Harrison, with vocalist Al Jarreau as the soloist in Harrison's Symphony No. 4.

 Executive Director Stacey Street was hired in 2001, replacing Millie Mitchell.
-According to Jekowsky, "She will bring such a breath of fresh air to what we’re doing, and I think that we’ll do the same for her."
-By 2002, Street had negotiated a 3-year contract with musicians and grew an operating surplus of $37,500.
+By 2002, Street had negotiated a three-year contract with the musicians and grew an operating surplus of $37,500.

 At the end of 2009, Executive Director Stacey Street left the California Symphony.